-If you have multiple pensions, you can use the UK Government’s pension tracing resource to find and consolidate your pots.
+If you have multiple small pension pots, you can use the UK Government’s pension tracing resource to find and consolidate your pots.
 It’s far from efficient and not very user-friendly.
 However, it is free and secure.
 Those two features in themselves stand out as pension scams continue to plague the public.

 Research Services & Tools

 PensionBee doesn’t allow you to conduct transactions on your own.
-While everyone with a pension should have a basic knowledge of how pensions and investments work, you don’t need access to in-depth education, charting, or tools to use PensionBee’s service.
+While everyone with a pension plan should have a basic knowledge of how saving for your retirement and investments work, you don’t need access to in-depth education, charting, or tools to use this solution.

-Even still, PensionBee does provide helpful access to basic info on its platform.
+Even still, PensionBee does provide helpful access to basic info on its platform and website.

-You’ll find four types of information on the PensionBee site:
+You’ll find four types of information on the PensionBee website: